 The curriculum is mapped to ensure that children participate in a range of activities and evaluate their own performance.
-Through planning, with year group partners, ensures time is effectively managed to ensure that lessons and activities are well organised and resourced.
+Through planning ensures time is effectively managed to ensure that lessons and activities are well organised and resourced.
 Pupils experience a range of opportunities to work individually, in pairs or in groups over time.